grafana/k6-docs/docs/sources/next/using-k6-browser/migrating-to-k6-v0-52.md

 In the latest release of k6, we have graduated k6 browser module out of experimental and is now under the import `k6/browser`.
 Migrating to this is a breaking change that will affect _all scripts_ that use the experimental k6 browser module.
 The breaking changes are:

 1. Converted most of the k6 browser module APIs to asynchronous (async) APIs.
 That means they will return a `promise` that will `resolve` to a value when the API call succeeds or `reject` when an error occurs.
-2. A side effect of making this async changes is that you will need to use a workaround to work with the k6 [check](http://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6/check/) API.
+2. A side effect of making this async changes is that you will need to use [the `check` utility function from jslib.k6.io](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/jslib/utils/check/) instead of working with the k6 [check](http://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6/check/) API.
 3. Finally, it's also worth reiterating that the [group](http://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6/group/) API still doesn't work with async APIs.

 If you are interested in the rationale behind this change, refer to the [v0.51 release notes](https://github.com/grafana/k6/releases/tag/v0.51.0).